ndless-nspire/nsptools-history/Ndless/trunk/doc/ReadMe.txt

   - NEW: Added fgets, stdin, stdout, stderr (thanks bsl)
   - NEW: Added printf, fprintf (thanks bwang)
   - NEW: Exhaustive key constants (thanks bwang)
+  - NEW: added halt, idle
+  - NEW: (ARM) added halt

 * v1.0 - 2010/02/26
  - The work is now covered by Open Source licenses